Homemade Baby Food Recipes

 Types of oats

 When oats are harvested, they have a tough, inedible hull which has to be removed before cooking.
-Once the hull is removed, you are left with the delightfully named oat groats.

-Oat groats take a LONG time to cook (around 50 mins) and need to be cooked in more water than 'regular' oats (three parts water to one part groats).
-They have a lovely chewy texture... but probably a little too much texture for your baby to enjoy!
+Oat groats take a LONG time to cook (around 50 mins) and need to be cooked in more water than ‘regular’ oats (three parts water to one part groats).

 When the groats are cut into 2 or 3 pieces, they are known as steel cut oats.

-Steel cut oats come in various thicknesses and generally have a hearty texture.
-They take longer to cook than 'regular' oats - around 30 mins - but generally require less water in preparation than oat groats (only 2 parts water to 1 part steel cut oats).
+They take longer to cook than ‘regular’ oats – around 30 mins – but generally require less water in preparation than oat groats (only 2 parts water to 1 part steel cut oats).

-Sometimes, oat groats are steamed then passed through rollers, giving you rolled oats or old fashioned oats.
+Sometimes, oat groats are steamed then passed through rollers, giving you rolled oats or old-fashioned oats.

-Rolled oats vary in size and thickness and are sometimes flaked before rolling.
-Regular rolled oats take around 15 mins to cook, whereas thinner flakes or 'Quick Oats' may cook in as little as five.
+Regular rolled oats take around 15 mins to cook, whereas thinner flakes or ‘Quick Oats’ may cook in as little as five.

 Rolled oats generally require 1 part oats to 2 parts water in preparation (although instructions are usually provided on the packaging).

-Instant oats are cut fine and rolled extremely thinly.
-They simply require the addition of boiling water - but, although still a whole grain product, tend to be less nutritious because they have usually had sugar, salt or other flavourings added to them.
+They simply require the addition of boiling water – but, although still a whole grain product, tend to be less nutritious because they have usually had sugar, salt or other flavourings added to them.

 Whenever you buy any oat products for your baby, you need to make sure that the only ingredients listed on the label are oats, or rolled oats.